cellbang/cell/README.md

 ## Features

-- Convention is greater than configuration, zero configuration, ready to use out of the box
+- Convention over configuration, zero configuration, ready to use out of the box
 - Spring Boot for TypeScript
 - Serverless First
 - The platform is not locked